Return-1/bottomSheetMap/README.md

 ```
 **OTHER**: This covers all other modes like when in transit

-If you want to be notified of events you can implement the BottomSheetViewDelegate methods on your parent object and be notified for:
+If you want to be notified of events you can implement the BottomSheetMapViewDelegate methods on your parent object and be notified for:

-**modeWillSetTo(mode: BottomSheetMode);
+**modeWillSetTo(mode: BottomSheetMapMode);
-modeDidSetTo(mode: BottomSheetMode);**
+modeDidSetTo(mode: BottomSheetMapMode);**

 ### Customization

-When initializing the BottomSheet you can either sepcify a maxHeight or leave it on automatic.
+When initializing the BottomSheetMap you can either sepcify a maxHeight or leave it on automatic.

 #### Automatic:
 ```swift
         bottomSheet!.setUp(parentController: self)
 ```
-If left on automatic, upon expanding the BottomSheet to it's full mode, it will cover the entire containing view.
+If left on automatic, upon expanding the BottomSheetMap to it's full mode, it will cover the entire containing view.
 #### Custom:

 ```swift